-Kate, Kathryn, and Erica will be assisting the Language Programs in various ways.
+Hyojin, and Erica will be assisting the Language Programs in various ways.
 Among other things, they will be available to meet with students who have been recommended by their instructor, as well as those interested in some aspect of the language they are studying beyond the classroom setting.

 Sessions are typically 1-on-1 and last 60 minutes, but 30 minutes sessions and small-group sessions (with 2 or 3 students) can also be arranged.
 The only requirement is that you sign up for a session at least one day in advance.
 After signing up, you will be asked to complete this short survey so that we learn more about your specific needs for the session.